You've packed your clothes, your shoes, your passport... but what about your toiletries?

 So what does that mean for your dry shampoo aerosol or powdered dry shampoo with a propellant?
 Dry shampoo is considered a liquid and falls under these restrictions.

-This means that if you want to bring dry shampoo in your carry-on luggage, you'll have to find a way to make it fit into that one quart zip-top bag.
+This means that if you want to bring dry shampoo on airplane travel in your carry-on luggage, you'll have to find a way to make it fit into that one quart zip-top bag.

 The good news is that many dry shampoo brands come in travel-friendly sizes that will easily fit into a one-quart bag.
 You might also consider our recommended travel-size hairsprays!